 Convenience

 A power of attorney allows the principal to delegate vehicle-related responsibilities to an agent, reducing the need for physical presence.
 It benefits individuals managing transactions remotely due to travel, military deployment, or other obligations.
-For example, an agent can sign necessary paperwork and transfer ownership without requiring the principal to appear at the DMV.
+For example, an agent can sign the necessary paperwork and transfer ownership without requiring the principal to appear at the DMV.

 Legal Protection